Schumer says he and Feinstein had a ‘serious talk’ after Barrett hearings: report

 “The ranking member of the Senate Judiciary Committee, Sen. Dianne Feinstein, failed to make this clear and in fact offered an appearance of credibility to the proceedings that is wildly out of step with the American people.
 As such, we believe the committee needs new leadership,” Hogue continued.

-Feinstein would serve well into her 90s if she decides to run again in 2022 and wins a seventh term in the Senate.
+Feinstein would be in her 90s if she decides to run for reelection in 2024.

 Fox News' Ronn Blitzer and Morgan Phillips contributed to this story.